cockroachdb/terraform-provider-cockroach/docs/resources/maintenance_window.md

 page_title: "cockroach_maintenance_window Resource - terraform-provider-cockroach"
 subcategory: ""
 description: |-
   Maintenance window configuration for a cluster.
+Maintenance Windows are supported for Advanced clusters only.
 ---

 # cockroach_maintenance_window (Resource)

 Maintenance window configuration for a cluster.
+Maintenance Windows are supported for Advanced clusters only.

 ## Example Usage